Solar PEIS Follow-on Studies

 Between August 2012 and April 2013 the BLM hosted several public workshops and webinars for the Dry Lake Solar Energy Zone (SEZ) SRMS.
 The purpose of this project was to test, refine, and demonstrate a process to develop a regional mitigation strategy for the Dry Lake SEZ in Nevada, and to use the lessons learned to develop guidance for the development of SRMSs for all the remaining SEZs.

-Summary information on the Dry Lake SEZ SRMS pilot project that will be updated periodically is available on the Dry Lake Mitigation Strategy page of the BLM's Solar Energy Program Web site.
-Documentation from all workshops and webinars for the pilot project is available on the Dry Lake SEZ Mitigation Project Web site.
+Summary information on the Dry Lake SEZ SRMS pilot project is available on the Dry Lake Mitigation Strategy page of the BLM's Solar Energy Program website.

 The Dry Lake Solar Energy Zone is located in an undeveloped rural area in Dry Lake Valley, north of Las Vegas.
 The zone is bounded on the west by Arrow Canyon Range and on the southeast by the Dry Lake Range.